wpwupingwp/OGU/README.md

 * _a_.gb

     The raw Genbank file.
 The _a_ comes from the query's keyword.
+* _a_.gb.plus

+    The raw Genbank file plus extended annotations for spacers and introns.
 * _a_.fasta

     The converted fasta file of the ".gb" file.